atomixnmc/minidi-dict-ng1/docs/tutorials/iis/iis.md

 ![MIME Type Dialog](images/mime-type-dialog.png)

-After clicking the OK button IIS will now know how to serve markdown files to MDwiki.
+After clicking the OK button IIS will now know how to serve markdown files to Minidi.

 Navigate to your site to see it up and running.